 Remember the soft, malleable clay we used to enjoy turning into cups and bowls during art class?
 Well… this is not that kind of clay.
 Rather, Moroccan Red Clay is a mineral rich substance that comes direct from the Atlas mountain region in Morocco.
 Used for centuries by the Romans and Egyptians to help cleanse the skin, it is often used as a conditioner, shampoo or soap due to its ability to remove toxins and impurities.
-Perfect for those with dry skin and scalps due to its remarkable gentleness, Moroccan red clay is very high in silica, magnesium, iron, calcium, potassium and sodium making it one of the most effective clays for treating your skin.
+Perfect for those with dry skin and scalps due to its remarkable gentleness, Moroccan Red Clay powder is very high in silica, magnesium, iron, calcium, potassium and sodium making it one of the most effective clays for treating your skin.

-Whether you use it to improve skin texture and clarity; reduce redness and flakiness; or remove dirt, oil and harmful toxins from the skin, Moroccan Red Clay could be the savior your skin has been looking for—just don’t try using it on the old pottery wheel.
+Whether you use it to improve skin texture and clarity; reduce redness and flakiness; or remove dirt, oil and harmful toxins from the skin, Moroccan Red Clay powder could be the savior your skin has been looking for—just don’t try using it on the old pottery wheel.

-High in a number of essential vitamins and minerals, including silica, magnesium, and potassium, Moroccan Red Clay is a natural powerhouse for the skin.
+High in a number of essential vitamins and minerals, including silica, magnesium, and potassium, Moroccan Red Clay powder is a natural powerhouse for the skin.
 Often found in a wide array of beauty products, such as creams and masks, it’s able to help detoxify, cleanse, and strengthen many of our external systems.
 It does so by absorbing and eliminating impurities that can lead to dull or rough appearance, blemishes, and inflammation.

 Hair & Nail Health

 These beneficial qualities also aid in the appearance and health of our hair and nails.
-Moroccan Red Clay helps in cleansing the scalp and hair follicles, allowing for stronger roots as well as a softer and more supple appearance.
+Moroccan Red Clay powder helps in cleansing the scalp and hair follicles, allowing for stronger roots as well as a softer and more supple appearance.
 And it relieves dullness, cracking, and inflammation from on and around the nails, while alleviating redness and pain from cuts, scrapes and other wounds on the hands and skin.

 Moroccan Red Clay should not be consumed, as it holds no beneficial internal properties.
 Although it can be used on other external areas, aside from the face, hair, and nails.
 Able to stimulate better cell repair, it can minimize healing time for cuts and bruises, and also alleviate the signs and symptoms of blackheads, acne, and redness on many areas of the body.

-Moroccan Red Clay is not meant for ingestion.
+Moroccan Red Clay powder is not meant for ingestion.
 Though, it does hold a wealth of cosmetic uses.

 If stored correctly, our Red Clay has a shelf life of up to 2 years.
 To maintain its freshness, it is recommended to always reseal the bag after opening it and removing as much air from the bag as possible.
 Store in room temperature, away from any heat source or sunlight.